Skip to content

 SESSION_KEY="generate a secret key using 'openssl rand -hex 32'"

-FRONTEND_ORIGIN_DEV="http://localhost:5173" # the url of the web frontend, so as to avoid CORS errors
+FRONTEND_ORIGIN_DEV="http://localhost:5173" # Web frontend URL to avoid CORS errors

-CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container
+CONTAINER_ORIGIN="http://localhost:8080/" # URL of the deployed taskchampion-sync-server container

 6. Run the backend container only: